flutterwtf/mcp_flutter/mcp_dart_forwarding_client/README.md

 # Dart Forwarding Client

+This package is a part of the [Flutter MCP](https://github.com/Arenukvern/mcp_flutter).

 A Dart client for connecting to the forwarding server.
 This client implements the same functionality as the TypeScript BrowserForwardingClient and provides a WebSocket-based bi-directional communication layer between Flutter applications and Inspector clients.

 ## Features